The REAL Reason John Hancock is Discontinuing Sales of New Long Term Care Insurance Policies

 Between 2002 and 2012, John Hancock was consistently the #1 or #2 LTCi sales leader.
 Hancock developed a 'new and improved' policy 4 years ago & their sales have plummeted since then.
 Click To Tweet

-Yesterday, in most states, 14 different companies sold long term care insurance.
-Today, John Hancock announced that they would stop selling new long-term care insurance policies, reducing the number of active sellers to 13.
+On November 9th, 2016, in most states, 14 different companies sold long-term care insurance.
+On November 10th, 2016, John Hancock announced that they would stop selling new long-term care insurance policies, reducing the number of active sellers to 13.
 Those 13 companies are (alphabetically): Auto Owners, Bankers Life & Casualty, Genworth Life, LifeSecure, Massachusetts Mutual, Mutual of Omaha, National Guardian Life, New York Life, Northwestern Mutual, OneAmerica, State Farm, Thrivent Financial, and Transamerica.
 (There are also some “fraternal” companies that sell long-term care insurance.)13 different insurance companies are now selling long-term care insurance in most states.
 Click To Tweet

 For those of us familiar with the deficiencies in their “new and improved” product offerings, this decision was not a surprise.
 Their press release listed several reasons for their decision including: “macro-economic trends”, “changes in the distribution landscape”, “capital requirements”, “consumer demand”, blah, blah, blah, blah, blah.